mikeAdamss/gtk/README.md

 gtk (good to know) is a simple serverless functon controller.

-It's a go wrapper around an user controlled inventory of aws lamads and good cloud functions.
+It's a go wrapper around an user controlled inventory of aws lambda and good cloud functions.
 The bit that's "good to know" is whether the function succeeded and what was returned.

 ## How it works